pfgurus/API-Client/README.md

 ### 3. `save_av_clip`

-A utility function to save the data from a `Raw` object to a playable `.mp4` video file.
+A utility function to save the data from a `RawData` object to a playable `.mp4` video file.

 ```
 from casablanca_api.utils import save_av_clip